janeheathcote/Line-Sensitivities/README.md

 ### Example:

-The following example reads data for CO2, processes it in the wavelength range of 2200-2400 nm, plots the sensitivity, and prints data on the top 5 bins with the highest sensitivity:
+The following example reads data for CO2, processes it over a wavelength range of 2200-2400 nm, plots the sensitivity, and prints data on the top 5 bins with the highest sensitivity:

 ```python
 input_dir = r'path/to/your/repository/Input/2000-2500/'